& Past Highlights

 long-baseline oscillation measurements.)

-(with beam from FNAL to Detecor at Lead, S.D.), etc.
+with beam from FNAL to a Detecor at

-(Molybdenum Mine), a proposed Underground Lab site in CO.
+(Molybdenum Mine), was a proposed Underground Lab site in Co.

 Neutrino (alias Neutrinos) updated: